 Note that it is possible to weaken the restriction on $s'$ in the last proposition, namely imposing $s' > 1/2$ instead.
 It can be done by more accurate estimate of the term $\abs{\mathcal{N}_r(\varphi_{q,\alpha})}$.
 In other words it is not important here that $\beta < 1$.
-However, it will be important for the subadditivity of $I_q$ below, and so we continue to stick to the case $s' > 1$.
+However, it will be important for the subadditivity of $I_q$ below.

 We now define a near minimizer to be an element $u$ of $U_{q}$ such that